 A certificate or minor in Jewish civilization allows undergraduates to obtain an interdisciplinary perspective on Judaism and the Jewish people with a special emphasis on Jewish civilization and its interrelationship with other cultures.

-Open to students of both the School of Foreign Service and Georgetown College*, this is a program for individuals from all religious backgrounds.
+Open to students of both the School of Foreign Service (as well as Georgetown College, McDonough School of Business, and Nursing and Health Studies)*, this is a program for individuals from all religious backgrounds.
 It is appropriate for those with either a strong background in Judaism or none at all.

 Applicants are required to complete an application form.
-Applications should be brought to the CJC office (ICC 306 G).
+Applications should be emailed to Anna Dubinsky (email@example.com) or brought to the CJC office (ICC 306 G).

 It is recommended that candidates submit their applications by the end of spring semester their sophomore year.
 However, applications are accepted at any time.